cmacfie/exjobb/exjobb.md

 **AB - Api Documentation**

 *	AB1 - When you look at API documentation, what are you usually looking for?
+    * What should the documentation look like?
     * Is there anything in the material you always look for, or something that is missing?
     * When you come across an API documentation, are there any red flags you look for?
 *	AB2 - How does the API documentation quality affect you in your work?
     * Do you abandon a software platform if the documentation is poor?